MichaelZelensky/job-application-automation/README.md

 ## Features

 * Capture job descriptions using a browser extension
-* Export jobs into a structured JSON format
+* Export jobs into a structured NDJSON format
 * Generate AI prompts for CV tailoring
 * Generate tailored CVs for each role
 * Generate application-ready PDFs